-Move up Places the selected line before the line just above it.
-Move down Places the selected line after the line just below it.
 Expand all Expands all rules in the tree.
 Collapse all Collapses all folders in the directory.
-Cut Cuts a filter rule in order to paste it. Сору Copies a filter rule in order to duplicate it.
-Paste Duplicates a filtering rule after having copied it.
-Search in logs Whenever a NAT rule is selected, click on this button to automatically search for the name of the rule in the "All logs" view ( Logs > Audit logs > Views module).
+Cut Cuts a NAT filter rule in order to duplicate it. Сору Copies a NAT rule in order to duplicate it.
+Paste Duplicates a NAT rule after having copied it.
+Search in logs Whenever a NAT rule is selected, click on this button to automatically search for the name of the rule in the "All logs" view (Logs > Audit logs > Views module).
 If the selected rule has not been named, a warning message will indicate that the search cannot be performed.
 Search in monitoring Whenever a NAT rule is selected, click on this button to automatically search for the name of the rule in the connection monitoring module.
 Reset rules statistics Clicking on this button will reinitialize the digital and graphical counters showing how NAT rules are used, located in the first column of the table.
 Reset columns When you click on the arrow on the right in the field containing a column's name (example: Status ), you will be able to display additional columns or remove columns so that they will not be visible on the screen, by checking or unchecking them.
-Example : Tick the options " Name " and " Src port " which are not displayed by default.
-By clicking on reset columns , your columns will be reset to their original settings, before you selected any additional columns.
-As such, " Name " and " Src port " will be hidden again.
+EXAMPLE Tick the options "Name" and "Src port" which are not displayed by default.
+By clicking on reset columns, your columns will be reset to their original settings, before you selected any additional columns.
+As such, "Name" and "Src port" will be hidden again.